envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: When a CodeQL analysis GitHub Actions workflow detects a new vulnerability on a pull request, where can you find the information about that vulnerability?

-a) Directly in the pull request in the form of a PR comment and a check failure
+a) In the workflow run logs

-b) In the security tab of the repository
+b) The CodeQL analysis workflow will fail and produce an artifact with the results

-c) In the workflow run logs
+c) Directly in the pull request in the form of a PR comment and a check failure

-d) The CodeQL analysis workflow will fail and produce an artifact with the results
+d) In the security tab of the repository

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 Directly in the pull request in the form of a PR comment and a check failure